axeuko/IOT-Temperature-Servo-Control/README.md

 The setup for this project includes:- ESP32 Microcontroller, Arduino IDE, DS18B20 Temperature sensor probe, SG90 Servomotor.

 The project files were hosted on the ESP32's Serial Peripheral Interface Flash File System (SPIFFS)

+The information from the temperature sensor is sent to an online library called the highcharts library, after the data is processed the chart is then displayed on my webpage.